FrontEnd-classroom-assignments/budget-tracker/README.md

 > Move the state that holds your budget to a higher-level component such as `App` so it stays in memory while switching between pages.
 Then, pass it down as props to the > > components that need it.
 >
 > You can read more about lifting state up in [React doucmentation](https://react.dev/learn/sharing-state-between-components)

+Implement a new component:
+- `Statistics`: Shows the total income, total expenses, and the saldo.

+Update routing that allows the user to navigate between the `Home`, `BudgetTracker`, and `Statistics` components.

 #### Examples
 Home screen: